joelhawksley/identity/talks/2021/slides.md

 ^ Another way we communicate with other developers about ViewComponents is via linters.

-^ I've never seen linters used as extensively as they are here.
+^ I've never seen linters used as extensively as they are at GitHub.

 ---